hsbacot/wordsmith/README.md

 wordsmith
 =========

-A game that only a wordsmith will come out on top
+A game where only a wordsmith will come out on top